-Let me start off this post by saying I’m not a purist.
+Let me start off this post by saying I'm not a purist.
 My food philosophy is to eat well 80 – 90% of the time and the other 10 – 20% not beat myself up about what goes in my mouth.
 This applies to holidays.
-On Thanksgiving day and Christmas day I eat what I want (within reason).
-What fun is it if you’re going to a family holiday event or a Christmas party and you can’t enjoy the food that’s on offer?
+On Thanksgiving day and Christmas day I eat what I want, (within reason).
+What fun is it if you're going to a family holiday event or a Christmas party and you can't enjoy the food that's on offer?
 Same goes when my family and I go on vacation.
-I’m not about to spend money on a beautiful resort and nitpick over whether or not a dish has gluten in it or what the sugar content is of a particular dessert.
-So long as when I get back home and after holiday days it’s back to healthy eating as usual, I’m okay with it (but I am lucky, my family and I don’t have any food sensitivities that we have to be concerned with and I don’t go to a ton of Christmas parties).
+I'm not about to spend money on a beautiful resort and nitpick over the sugar content is of a particular dessert.
+So long as when I get back home and after holiday day it's back to healthy eating as usual, I'm okay with it.
+I should say however, my family and I have no health concerns to speak of.
+If we did, it may be another story.

 So how can we do our best to avoid holiday weight-gain and stay healthy during this time of indulgence?
 Here are my top tips.